anna-goncharova/ai-knowledge-agent/README.md

 This project is in early development.
 If you're interested in contributing:

-1. Open an issue to discuss what you'd like to work on
+1. Open an issue to discuss what you'd like to work on.
-2. Fork the repo
+2. Fork the repo.
-3. Create a feature branch (`git checkout -b feature/your-feature`)
+3. Create a feature branch (`git checkout -b feature/your-feature`).
-4. Commit your changes
+4. Commit your changes.
-5. Open a pull request
+5. Open a pull request.

 ## License